Lethja/lua-watcom/README.md

 [Release](https://github.com/Lethja/lua-watcom/releases/latest) page.

 ### Files
-There are two zips available for download in each release.
-Which one you should download depends on how you plan to use the software.
+There are two zips available for download in each release; which one you should download depends on how you plan to use the software.
 Both zips contain binaries for all listed platforms.
 See [Binary Native Targets](#binary-native-targets) and [Binary Compatibility Matrix](#binary-compatibility-matrix)